Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Many-body physics and theory challenges

-This issue bears similarities to the mere stabilization of dipolar droplets, discussed above, which also requires strong dipoles that in atomic systems could only be achieved with Er and Dy quantum gases.
-Respectively, molecular gases with even stronger dipole-dipole interactions will therefore permit to probe the various structural transitions of dipolar supersolids at lower particle numbers and densities, ensuring sufficient stability against losses.
-This opportunity is illustrated in Figs.~\ref{fig:dropletsandsupersolids}(d) and (e), showing that an about $4$-fold increase of $a_{\rm dd}$ decreases the particle number required to observe structural transitions by an order of magnitude.
+This issue bears similarities to the mere stabilization of dipolar droplets, discussed above, which also requires strong dipoles that in atomic systems could only be achieved with Er and Dy quantum gases. \cred{In this context}, molecular gases with even stronger dipole-dipole interactions will therefore permit to probe the various structural transitions of dipolar supersolids at lower particle numbers and densities, ensuring sufficient stability against losses.
+This opportunity is illustrated in Figs.~\ref{fig:dropletsandsupersolids}(d) and (e), showing that a $4$-fold increase of $a_{\rm dd}$ decreases the particle number required to observe structural transitions by an order of magnitude.
 A more detailed discussion of the scaling behavior of trapped condensates with varying interaction strength can be found in \cite{Goral2000,Hertkorn2021,Hertkorn2021b}.
 In short, the eGPE in dimensionless units is parametrized by dimensionless contact and dipolar interaction strengths $\tilde{g}_\mathrm{s} \propto a_s N$, $\tilde{g}_\mathrm{dd} \propto a_\mathrm{dd} N$, elucidating that for larger $a_\mathrm{dd}$ a given $\tilde{g}_\mathrm{dd}$ is achieved for smaller $N$.
-Accordingly, the critical scattering length, at which a phase transition occurs ($\epsilon_\mathrm{dd} = \tilde{g}_\mathrm{dd}/\tilde{g}_\mathrm{s} \gtrsim 1$), shifts towards larger values.
-Eventually towards stronger dipolar interactions, the underlying mean field theory in terms of the eGPE [see Eq.~\eqref{eq:eGPE}] approaches its limit of validity, and other approaches to treat strongly correlated system become necessary, which we will discuss in the following two sections.
+Accordingly, the critical scattering length, at which a phase transition occurs ($\epsilon_\mathrm{dd} = \tilde{g}_\mathrm{dd}/\tilde{g}_\mathrm{s} \gtrsim 1$), shifts towards larger values. \cred{Additionally, the richer angular structure of the molecular interactions can lead to modifications in the droplet formation and shape~\cite{Baillie2025}.} Eventually towards stronger dipolar interactions, the underlying mean field theory in terms of the eGPE [see Eq.~\eqref{eq:eGPE}] approaches its limit of validity, and other approaches to treat strongly correlated system become necessary, which we will discuss in the following two sections.